 - Students are encouraged to cooperate in reviews or inquiries, as the case may be, into any report of breaches of the Rule when asked.
 Students are also encouraged to discuss (orally or in writing) or authenticate their learning on the assessment task, for example, by showing notes/drafts/resource materials used in the preparation of the task or undertaking a viva voce assessment.

 - Where the student attends a meeting, they may be accompanied by another person to observe the proceedings.
 The support person may only act as an advocate with the approval of the relevant decision maker.

-- During any review or inquiry process, the relevant authority does not publish any pending results in relation to the individual student for the relevant course until the process is complete.
+- During any review or inquiry process, the relevant academic area does not publish any pending results in relation to the individual student for the relevant course until the process is complete.
 Where the process extends past the formal release of results for the course, students are assigned a Result Pending (RP) grade.
 Students contact the College responsible for their program for advice on enrolling in further courses whilst they have a RP grade.

 - If a student withdraws from a course or program in which a potential breach has been reported, the review and/or inquiry will continue to proceed to an outcome.
 The withdrawn grade remains in place as the formal result.
 Any outcome is recorded on the student’s internal record as per clause 19.

 - In determining outcomes of reported breaches of the academic integrity principle, the student’s conduct in relation to the breach is considered holistically.
 This may include, but is not limited to, reference to the support and educative material made available to the student in relation to the assessment, course or program requirement item.
 Additionally any further relevant circumstances and/or material are taken into account in determining the outcome.

 - If as a result of consideration, review or inquiry, the decision maker decides the conduct was a minor mistake, no record of this decision is made on the student’s record.